herewithme/relation-post-types/readme.txt

 1. Download, unzip and upload to your WordPress plugins directory
 2. Activate the plugin within you WordPress Administration Backend
-3. Go to Settings > Relations Post Types and follow the steps on the [Simple Custom Types](http://redmine.beapi.fr/projects/show/relations-post-types) page.
+3. Go to Settings > Relations and follow the steps on the [Simple Custom Types](http://redmine.beapi.fr/projects/show/relations-post-types) page.

 == Changelog ==